Nro001/Nro-Galaxy-Editor/README.md

 The data's template can be translated as: `file` : `attributes`
 * `stars` : `ID`,`x`,`y`,`star_name`,`star_class`
 * `hyperlanes` : `ID`,  (`to`,`length`,`bridge`)

+*Note: new stars can't be added as it does not have an existing file on the unpacked folder and it is not advisable to delete them for now.
+Hyperlanes on the other hand, can be modified but you must add it on both IDs for it to work, it must be paired.

 Open the application again, assuming resume is toggled, and then save again, voilà!